Document Guide — Police Clearance

 Immigration New Zealand · Department of Internal Affairs Route B

-Authentication route Route B — Notary-Verified Workflow Where requested, same route pattern as Singapore: certificate → translation → notary → Legal Affairs Bureau → MOFA apostille Notary public May be requested Legal basis Immigration New Zealand, Department of Internal Affairs, and other receiving authorities — requirements should be checked against current instructions Validity period Varies by receiving authority
+Authentication route Route B — Notary-Verified Workflow Where requested, same route pattern as Singapore: certificate → translation → notary → Legal Affairs Bureau → MOFA apostille Notary public May be requested Legal basis Immigration New Zealand requires a certified English translation for police certificates that are not in English.
+The current requirements for the applicable visa category should also be checked.
+(Reference: Immigration New Zealand: Providing English Translations of Supporting Documents) Validity expectation Validity expectations vary by receiving authority, visa category, filing type, and the authority's current written instructions.

 Common use cases Visa and residence-related procedures · Long-term stay and work-related applications · Citizenship application · Medical / nursing licensure